Joint Interagency Task Force West

 What We Do

-We bring military and law enforcement capabilities together to combat drug-related transnational crime in the Asia-Pacific Region.
+We bring military and law enforcement capabilities together to combat drug-related transnational crime in the Indo-Pacific Region.

 Our Approach to Combating Transnational Crime

-Since arriving in Hawaii in 2004, JIATF West has developed a strategy with supporting activities to face the particular challenges of the Asia-Pacific region, and to meet the evolving needs of our law enforcement partners.
-JIATF West works closely with senior law enforcement leadership partners across the region to increase support to major law enforcement operations.
+Since arriving to Hawaii in 2004, JIATF West has developed a strategy with supporting activities to face the particular challenges of the Indo-Pacific region, and to meet the evolving needs of our law enforcement partners.
+JIATF West works closely with law enforcement leadership partners across the region to increase support to major law enforcement operations and the investigations which support those operations.

 The JIATF West Strategy

 Our strategy is built on the premise of interagency cooperation.
 JIATF West partners with U.S. and foreign law enforcement agencies through regional U.S. Embassies and their respective country teams.
-We also partner with regional law enforcement agencies, such as New Zealand Police, Australian Federal Police, and Australian Customs Service, who coordinate complementary capabilities in the region.
-We bring military and law enforcement capabilities together to combat and reduce transnational crime in the Asia-Pacific.
+We bring military and law enforcement capabilities together to combat and reduce transnational crime in the Indo-Pacific.

 Partnerships enable three general categories of synergy and effectiveness:

-- Applying Intelligence Community resources to ongoing investigations
+- Applying Department of Defense and intelligence resources to ongoing investigations

 - Building partner nation law enforcement capabilities to increase their effectiveness